Belonging matters – webinars

 Session information

 This session focuses on teacher and learner well-being, drawing on classroom practice to explore how joy, emotional safety and positivity can enhance English learning.
-The presentation will share practical ways teachers can create happier, more connected classrooms.
+The presentation shares practical ways teachers can create happier, more connected classrooms.

 Session 2: Including learners' languages in English teaching